the Carmel

 Pranzini

 Thérèse receives a second grace in July 1887, after a Sunday mass at Saint Pierre Cathedral.
-As she gazes at an image of the crucified Christ protruding from her missal, she receives revelation of her mission: to save souls through prayer and sacrifice.
-The first soul she saves through prayer, whose power she then discovers, is that of Pranzini, whom she considers to be her “first child”.
-The latter, condemned to death for a triple assassination and refusing all help from religion, kissed the crucifix as he ascended the scaffold.
+As she looks at an image of the crucified Christ protruding from her missal, she receives the revelation of her mission: to save souls through prayer and sacrifice.
+The first soul she saves through prayer, whose power she then discovers, is that of Pranzini, whom she considers her “first child”.
+The latter, condemned to death for a triple assassination and refusing all help from religion, kissed the crucifix when going up to the scaffold.

 Trip to Bayeux

-Le 31th October, after having suffered a categorical refusal from Canon Delatroëtte, superior of the Carmel, Thérèse and her father went to Bayeux to obtain authorization from the bishop, Monsignor Hugonin.
-For the occasion, Thérèse raised her long hair in a bun to look older.
-The bishop listens to her express the wish to consecrate herself to God, which she has felt since she was a child, but he postpones his decision until later.
+Le 31th October, 1887, after having suffered a categorical refusal from the Canon Delatroëtte, superior of Carmel, Thérèse and her father went to Bayeux to obtain authorization from the bishop, Monseigneur Hugonin.
+For the occasion, Thérèse put her long hair up in a bun to appear older.
+The bishop listens to her express the wish to devote herself to God, which she has had since she was a child, but he postpones his decision until later.

 Trip to Rome